druidfi/stonehenge/README.md

 - macOS, Arch Linux or Ubuntu
 - Docker 17.04.0+
-- No other services listening port 80
+- No other services listening port 80 or 443

 ## Included containers